 Failing and Flourishing (II): Facts, Theories, and Theologies

 A heresy that seems to be growing, not only in Conventions but in other parts of the Church, is where claims that certain initiatives, or certain programs or practices or whatever, are somehow manifestly the will of God, and the place of the Holy Spirit’s presence - and by implication, certain others are not.
-This is basically nonsense, but we seem drawn to it as a way of shoring up support for various initiatives and programs.
+This is basically nonsense, but we seem drawn to it as a way of shoring up support for our preferred projects.

 There are reasons for this that are not actually mysterious, and neither are they pernicious.
 What is pernicious is the claim that such success reflects divine approval.
 These groups are successful because they believe in what they are doing, have articulated that clearly, and are led purposefully and well.
 This is not some sort of gnosis, it’s observable and measurable and a variety of empirically based studies can offer useful analysis of it.
 And factors like these apply to Churches that are not fundamentalist as well to those that are; the problem is that these criteria are, frankly, often not found or even valued (in reality, as opposed to in lip service) in our own Church.
 We have, for instance, often been too satisfied with harboring the disaffected and being a safe place for the ambivalent, rather than being clear about a heartfelt, thoughtful, and nuanced faith.